matteoferla/Pyrosetta-documentarian/README.md

 # Pyrosetta-documentarian
-A class to help reverse engineer what what a Pyrosetta class does...
+A class to help reverse engineer what a Pyrosetta class does.

 ## Note